- Students: 485, ages 14 months to high school

 - Location: 4600 Bissonnet St. inside Loop 610 in Bellaire, Texas

-- Building: Our architecturally distinctive, custom-designed building (52,000 square feet) accommodates 19 classrooms, a library, art studio, music room, gym, child care rooms for Primary and Elementary ages, playgrounds and gardens.
+- Building: Our architecturally distinctive, custom-designed building (52,000 square feet) accommodates 19 classrooms, a library, art studio, theatre/performance space, gym, child care rooms for Primary and Elementary ages, playgrounds, and gardens.

 Museum District Campus

-- Building: a renovated glass and masonry building (6,000 square feet) designed to encourage 21st Century learning.
-Includes science lab and design studio.
+- Buildings: a renovated glass and masonry building (6,000 square feet) housing the Middle School and a new glass and masonry building (8,300 square feet) housing the High School designed to encourage 21st Century learning.
+Both include tinker and science labs.
 Location serves as a doorway to the rich resources of the Museum District.

 - Independent Schools Association of the Southwest (ISAS)